vigneshragupathy/blog.vikki.in/_posts/2022-07-01-kubernetes-monitoring-in-zabbix-via-prometheus-backend.markdown

 It also supports automatic discovery of kubernetes nodes, pods and also collects metrics agentlessly.

-The details of Zabbix kubernetes integration can be found in the link https://www.zabbix.com/integrations/kubernetes.

 ## Why I don't like the Zabbix's direct way of monitoring Kubernetes cluster?

 Although Zabbix-Kubernetes integration looks promising in the beginning , it is not easy to use.